Sale is Ending soon!

 Coffee plants need nutrient-rich soil and are most comfortable with a slightly acidic pH value between 5 and 6.
 Ethiopia's volcanic soils offer some of the best growing conditions in the world.

-Planting large mulch grass will help maintain moisture, but should be removed when the seeds are fully germinated.
-The soil should always be well drained, but always remain moist.
+Planting large mulch grass will help maintain moisture, but it should be removed when the seeds are fully germinated.
+The soil should always be well drained, but it should always remain moist.

 coffee farm harvest

 Fertilizer can also be added after germination.
 A fertilizer that is suitable for orchids can be used sparingly for the coffee plant.
-This creates the mineral content and a low pH value.
+This creates a low mineral content and a low pH value.

 A rich, peat-based potting mix with excellent drainage is beneficial.
 Coffee plants don't like calcareous soils.
 So if the plant isn't thriving, some peat should be added.